kaiyungtan/ImmoEliza-API/README.md

 - You provide a representation of the 3d coordinates of the house

 ### Steps
-1. Create the repository
+1. Create the repository - Adam
+2. Create Trello to track progress - Valentin
-2. Study the request (What & Why ?)
+3. Study the request (What & Why ?)
-3. Identify technical challenges (How ?)
+4. Identify technical challenges (How ?)
-4. Create and save your model
+5. Create and save your model
-5. Create your API
+6. Create your API
-6. Integrate your model into your API
+7. Integrate your model into your API